Alpha Beta Partners - SRI, Ethical & Sustainable Portfolios

 Employ specialist ESG / SRI / sustainability researchers

-Find a fund management company that directly employs specialist ESG/SRI/sustainability researchers or analysts.
+Find a fund / asset management company that directly employs specialist ESG/SRI/sustainability researchers or analysts.
 This allows asset managers to discuss environmental, social and governance risks and opportunities directly with companies.
 Sustainable, Responsible &/or ESG Policy:Our Ethical Models Policy is to screen out areas of investment that are identified as having a negative impact on society or the environment, and that detract from the advancement of a green and sustainable future.
 Activities that are subject to negative screening and avoidance are: Gambling, Weapons, Tobacco, Pornography, Animal Testing for Cosmetic Purposes, Human Rights Violations, and Environmentally Harmful Activities.

 Our SRI Policy is to identify funds who underlying holdings are providing solutions to global environmental or social problems, and companies that employ strong ESG characteristics and maintain stringent sustainable / responsible policies that are put into practice both in their business activities and in their treatment of all stakeholders.
 Our SRI approach involves a number of thematic approaches to investment such as: water, climate change, biodiversity loss, clean energy, green infrastructure, health, social equality, diversity and inclusion.